 Beware, that information is dated (2007).

-NOTE: There is of course, the question of how many people who ply the waters employ “marine disposal” of their waste, the funding and strength of enforcement of regulations.
+There is the question of how many people who ply the waters employ “marine disposal” of their waste, the funding and strength of enforcement of regulations.

 - My experience is consistent with what DFO and the BC Centre for Disease Control are saying: